Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

 and, for $N\longrightarrow\infty$,

-where the quantities $Z^{'}$ and $n(\psi)$ are representations of the mean field and the phase density in the rotating frame.
+The quantities $Z^{'}$ and $n(\psi)$ are representations of the mean field and the phase density in the rotating frame.
 Comparing Eq. (\ref{eq:mean-cn}) to Eq. (\ref{eq:mean-cn-new-frame}), we see that $Z$ and $Z'$ have the same length $R$.
-The frame change alters equally the phases of all oscillators, keeping the phase density profile and mean field length unchanged.
-Note also that, in Eq. (\ref{eq:expected_oscillator_new_frame}), we dropped the time dependence since both the rotating frame and the steadily traveling wave move with the same velocity $\Omega$. \emph{So the mean field is fixed in the rotating frame, i.e., both $R$ and $\Psi$ are time-independent.}
+The mean-field length is invariant to the change of frames because the phase density profile is kept unchanged.
+Note also that, in Eq. (\ref{eq:expected_oscillator_new_frame}), we removed the time dependence from the phase density, since both the rotating frame and the steadily traveling wave move together with the same velocity $\Omega$.
+So, both $R$ and $\Psi$ are time-independent, which is the same as stating that \emph{the mean field is fixed in the rotating frame}.

-Some conventions are useful to simplify the analysis of the KS model at an time instant $t>t_{o}=0$, with $t_{0}$ denoting the initial time instant.
-We choose a fixed frame such that its real axis has the same direction as the mean field at $t_{0}$.
-So, $\Theta_{0}=0$.
-Another important convention is defining a rotating frame such that, at the initial time $t_{0}$, its real axis is dephased by $\alpha$ from the fixed-frame (the same parameter $\alpha$ of Eq. (\ref{eq:KS-model})).
+Some conventions are useful to simplify the analysis of the KS model at a time instant $t>t_{o}=0$, with $t_{0}$ denoting the initial time instant.
+We choose a fixed frame such that its real axis has the same direction as the mean field at time $t_{0}$.
+So, $\Theta_{0}=0$ and $Z(0)=R$.
+Another important convention is defining a rotating frame such that, at the initial time $t_{0}$, its real axis is dephased by $\alpha$ from the fixed-frame's real axis (the same parameter $\alpha$ of Eq. (\ref{eq:KS-model})).
 This is the same as setting $\Psi=\alpha$.
-Thus, from Eqs. (\ref{eq:Z-circle}) and (\ref{eq:mean-cn-new-frame}), at the time instant $t$,